DulanDias/mongosense/README.md

 # MongoSense Query Builder

 **MongoSense** is a flexible and easy-to-use MongoDB aggregation pipeline builder.
-It supports chaining, conditional stage inclusion, and logging for debugging purposes.
-Build complex pipelines easily with methods that map directly to MongoDB’s aggregation framework.
+It supports chaining, conditional stage inclusion, logging for debugging purposes, and advanced query optimization via the **IntelliOptimizer** engine.
+Build complex pipelines easily with methods that map directly to MongoDB’s aggregation framework while optimizing performance.

 ## Features
 - **Chaining**: Chain multiple aggregation stages easily.
 - **Conditional Query**: Skip stages when conditions aren't met (e.g., when parameters are `null` or `undefined`).
 - **Logging**: Enable `debugMode` to log the pipeline construction process for debugging.
 - **MongoDB Aggregation Stages**: Supports all major MongoDB aggregation stages.
+- **Intelli Optimization**: The `IntelliOptimizer` engine provides performance enhancements, including:
+  - **Index Recommendation**: Automatically suggests indexes for fields used in queries.
+  - **Index Creation**: Optionally create indexes for recommended fields.
+  - **Pipeline Reordering**: Optimizes the order of pipeline stages for better performance.

 ## Installation